NCES CCD 2024-25 32 schools PA

 Reading school enrollment varies 244× across entities

 Reading school enrollment ranges from 20 students (lowest) to 4,879 students (highest), a spread of 4,859 students.
-That ratio is among the widest observed and reflects extreme heterogeneity inside a single city — small specialty programs sit alongside large comprehensive campuses, often serving very different family demographics inside walking distance.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape — a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
+Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.

 Source: NCES Common Core of Data NCES Common Core of Data